University undergraduate graduation requirements (baccalaureate)

 - Find out how courses may fit into other majors if they decide to change majors.

 Critical requirements are identified by the faculty and academic units as predictors of success in a major.
-To ensure students are able to enroll in critical courses, ASU academic units coordinate to offer sufficient seats to meet demand.
+To ensure that students are able to enroll in critical courses, ASU academic units coordinate to offer sufficient seats to meet demand.
 Specific class schedules (days and times) are not guaranteed.

-Math-intensive programs: required course policy
+Math-intensive programs: Required course policy

 ASU undergraduate degree programs are categorized in the area of math intensity as either general, moderate or substantial based on the number and type of required math courses.
-Students enrolled in a degree program categorized as substantial in math intensity who receive a failing grade of “E” twice in the same required math course may be required to change their major to a major categorized as general or moderate.
+Students enrolled in a degree program that is categorized as substantial in math intensity who receive a failing grade of “E” twice in the same required math course may be required to change their major to one categorized as general or moderate.
 This policy is applicable even if the required math course is not marked as critical through the eAdvisor tracking tool.

 Disestablished programs